Until now i've tried to help you choose your camera and find a good computer to satisfy your needs as a new On The Go photographer.

-Everytime you're publishing something you have to think about the valor of your content, and in the case of a classic update, to prepare your images by integrating some copyrights and watermarks on it.
+Everytime you're publishing something you have to think about the value of your content, and in the case of a classic update, to prepare your images by integrating some copyrights and watermarks on it.
 Most of those social media, for example, let visitors download your pictures if you don't configure correctly your publications/pages settings, so be careful.

 To help your publications reaching a large audience, you should integrate in your publications some keywords, mostly known as hashtags.
 Those hashtags are used by social medias artificial intelligence to reference content and show them to different people.
-More accurate are your hashtags, more chance you have to grab people interest and make them follow you and share your content.
+More accurate/popular are your hashtags, more chance you have to grab people interest and make them follow you and share your content.
 More than hashtags, you can link friends account or other pages to your publication to attract new people with interest for those subjects.